-IN Maintenance - a business controlled by a close family member of C Nunn (a member of the senior leadership team):
+IN Maintenance - a business controlled by a close family member of C Nunn (a member of the senior leadership team until 31 August 2021):

-- The academy trust purchased services from Read Electrical Services Limited totalling £14,825 (2019: £8,505) during the period.
-There were no amounts outstanding at 31 August 2020 (2019: £nil). - The academy trust made the purchase at arms' length following a competitive tendering exercise in accordance with its financial regulations, which C Nunn neither participated in, nor influenced. - In entering into the transaction the academy trust has complied with the requirements of the Academies Financial Handbook 2019.
+- The academy trust purchased services from IN Maintenace totalling £3,200 (2020: £14,825) during the period.
+There were no amounts outstanding at 31 August 2020 (2020: £nil). - The Academy Trust made the purchase at arms' length following a competitive tendering exercise in accordance with its financial regulations, which C Nunn neither participated in, nor influenced. - In entering into the transaction the Academy Trust has complied with the requirements of the Academies Financial Handbook 2020.